Updated Feb 02, 2026

 Create a design that works seamlessly across web, iOS, and Android.
 This is essential because 85% of U.S. customers prefer booking appointments on mobile devices, but a web option ensures accessibility for those who don't want to download an app.

 Web access allows clients to book appointments immediately without the hassle of downloading anything, while mobile apps offer perks like push notifications for reminders and the convenience of a home screen icon.
-Tools like Adalo simplify multi-platform deployment, starting at $36/month, so you can reach all your customers - no matter how they prefer to book.
+Adalo simplifies multi-platform deployment—one build publishes to all three platforms, starting at $36/month with unlimited usage and no record limits.

 With your platform strategy in place, you're ready to refine your development goals and move forward with confidence.